 Prince lives with his mother.
-His duties at home include carrying water, gardening and helping in the kitchen.
+His mother is sometimes employed.
+Prince works at home carrying water, gardening and helping in the kitchen.
 There are 4 children in the family.
-His mother is sometimes employed.

 As part of Compassion's ministry, Prince participates in church activities and Bible class.
 He is also in high school where his performance is average.
 Soccer, art and bicycling are his favorite activities.